 Well Fusion Mineral Paint isn’t a chalk paint at all.
 In fact, go and check out Lost and Found Decor’s post about the differences between Chalk Paint and Fusion Mineral Paint and all the other user friendly differences.

-I was put in touch with the wonderful Jennylyn at Fusion Mineral and we chatted about what could work best for my kitchen.
-So she sent me some samples to try out different colors with and to see what I thought of the paint.
+I was put in touch with owners at Fusion Mineral and we chatted about what could work best for my kitchen.
+They sent me some samples to try out different colors with and to see what I thought of the paint.

 So we sent the kids to my parents house during the summer and it was Project Kitchen Makeover week.
 And this is how it went.